 Can you claim home office tax deductions during COVID-19?

-If you are among the 3.4 million Canadian employees who started working from home during the COVID-19 economic shutdown, you may be wondering if you should be tracking your out-of-pocket home office expenses to claim on your 2020 tax return.
-Unfortunately, the answer is a bit murky, since the Canada Revenue Agency (CRA) is in the midst of reviewing its guidelines on who can claim home office expenses during the pandemic.
+If you are among the 3.4 million Canadian employees who started working from home during the COVID-19 economic shutdown, you may be wondering if you can take advantage of more deductions when you file your 2020 tax return.

 This includes paper, pens, ink, Post-its, stamps, or any other consumable item that you paid for out of pocket and is required to perform your work.
 Unfortunately, capital expenses such as furniture or computers, are not allowable deductions for employees.
 Find out if your employer might instead reimburse you for such expenses.